When it comes to retail shipping, customers want two things: they want it cheap and they want it fast.

 Customers don’t always understand why you can’t deliver in one day.
 The pressure to offer fast and affordable shipping methods while competing with Amazon has driven ecommerce brands to get creative.

 There are cheaper options for today’s fast-growing market volumes.
-Businesses can shift the rules of the game by using existing store networks for same-day shipping.
+Companies can shift the rules of the game by using existing store networks for same-day shipping.

-Retailers are also turning unused retail space, known as “dark stores,” into fulfillment centers to offer click-and-collection pickup, while cutting fulfillment costs by up to 30%.
+Retailers are also turning unused retail space, known as “dark stores,” into fulfillment centers to offer click-and-collection pickup, while cutting fulfillment costs.

 Popular click-and-collect shipping options include:

 - Local delivery.
-Customers buy products online and you deliver it to their homes.
+Customers purchase products online and you deliver it to their homes.